LLNL/UnifyFS/docs/testing.rst

 Running the Tests
 *****************

-To manually run the UnifyCR test suite, simply run ``make check`` from your build/t directory.
+To manually run the UnifyFS test suite, simply run ``make check`` from your build/t directory.
 If changes are made to existing files in the test suite, the tests can be run again by simply doing ``make clean`` followed by ``make check``.
 Individual tests may be run by hand.
-The test ``0001-setup.t`` should normally be run first to start the UnifyCR daemon.
+The test ``0001-setup.t`` should normally be run first to start the UnifyFS daemon.

 .. note::

-    If you are using Spack to install UnifyCR then there are two ways to manually run these tests:
+    If you are using Spack to install UnifyFS then there are two ways to manually run these tests:

     1. Upon your installation with Spack

-        ``spack install -v --test=root unifycr``
+        ``spack install -v --test=root unifyfs``

     2. Manually from Spack's build directory

-        ``spack install --keep-stage unifycr``
+        ``spack install --keep-stage unifyfs``

-        ``spack cd unifycr``
+        ``spack cd unifyfs``

         ``cd spack-build/t``

         ``make check``

-The tests in https://github.com/LLNL/UnifyCR/tree/dev/t are run automatically by `Travis CI`_ along with the :ref:`style checks <style-check-label>` when a pull request is created or updated.
+The tests in https://github.com/LLNL/UnifyFS/tree/dev/t are run automatically by `Travis CI`_ along with the :ref:`style checks <style-check-label>` when a pull request is created or updated.
 All pull requests must pass these tests before they will be accepted.